-The Australian International Political Economic Network is holding its 12th Workshop at The University of Queensland, Brisbane, Australia on the 15th and 16th July 2021.
+The Australian International Political Economic Network is holding its 12th Workshop at The University of Queensland, Brisbane, Australia on the 3rd and 4th February 2022 (rescheduled due to COVID-19 lockdowns).
 AIPEN and UQ have kindly provided me with a travel bursary to attend the 12th Workshop: my thanks to Associate Professor Shahar Hameiri, Ms. Monica Di Leo, and Ms. Olivia Formby for their help.
 Here is the abstract of my proposed talk:

 The Political Economy of Media Debates on COVID-19’s Origins

 Dr Alex Burns, Melbourne Graduate School of Education, The University of Melbourne.